The Taming of the Shrew Student Discovery Matinee Video by Kyle Garrett.

-Thank you to the Fruit Guys for donating fruit to feed over 400 students on May 29th!
+Thank you to the Fruit Guys for donating fruit to feed over 2000 students

 California Shakespeare Theater prides itself on presenting exciting and engaging stories in which the classics are often reimagined to relate to modern life.
 Frequently we address subjects that might challenge younger members of our audiences, and we encourage you to take on the role of deciding for yourself, with your student(s), how much you wish to engage in plays that might bring up things you feel sensitively or strongly about.
 In Shakespeare, violent acts and passionate love are frequently depicted, and he deeply explores questions of identity in both comedy and tragedy.
 In this we find rich ground for how people engage in today's world.
 We know these stories reflect everyone's struggles with individuality and the greater world, and that is what we wish to share with our audiences.
 Our only agenda is to share what we see around us, and interpreting through our art the human struggle in which we are all engaged.

 We require that student groups be accompanied by adult chaperones at a ratio of one chaperone for every 10 students.
-Chaperones will be admitted at no charge; all other adults attending the event with the group may purchase tickets at a special discount rate of $25 each.
+Fee based chaperone tickets will be $15 at a ratio of one chaperone to every 10 students.
+Additional adult tickets are $25.